Simha-Reddy/SimpleScribeVA_Offline/README.md

 **This offline version does not require an OpenAI API key** — instead of generating notes automatically, users can copy a prompt of your choosing + transcript content (either a dictation or a patient visit) to paste into the **VA GPT Beta** interface.

 > ⚠️ This repository **does not include the Whisper model** you will need to actually transcribe, due to the large file size of the model.
-You will need to download that model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder of this program.
+You will need to download that model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin and save it in the whispercpp folder of this program.
 >
 > > **However, release 1.0.0 does include the model and can be found at https://github.com/Simha-Reddy/SimpleScribeVA_Offline/releases/tag/v1.0.0**